OpenEnergyPlatform/data-preprocessing/data-review/manual/review_manual.md

 6. Check the dates for compliance with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 This applies to the keys `publicationDate`, `referenceDate`, `start`, `end` and `date`.
 7. Make sure that there is an author with a contact and add yourself as a reviewer in the contributors list.
 8. The table should be created in the schema _model_draft_ and then moved to the final schema.
 Under `resources` the key `name` is the name of the table as it will be stored on the OEDB.
 The schema is specified by putting the schema name in front and separating it from the table name with a dot.
 So the name will read something like `model_draft.tablename`.
 When [uploading the data/metadata via oem2orm](https://github.com/OpenEnergyPlatform/tutorial/blob/master/upload/OEP_Upload_Process_Data_and_Metadata.ipynb), model_draft will need to be set as a schema in the resources name.
 Once that is done, change the schema to where the final location of the dataset is supposed to go.
 A [list of schemas](https://openenergy-platform.org/dataedit/schemas) can be observed on the OEP.
-9. Check if the resource description reflets the provided data.
+9. Check if the resource description reflets the provided data and make sure that a primary key is set.
 10. Only in the case of geographic data, make sure that:
  *  the geometry column is named `geom` (for vector data) or `rast` (for raster data)
  * The data type is `geometry` (or `raster`)